lukasbongartz/lukasbongartz.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, this is Lukas!
-I'm in the final stages of my PhD in Physics, which I pursued at Dresden University of Technnology (Germany) and partly Stanford Universtiy (US).
-I worked on a certain type of carbon-based transistors, so-called organic electrochemical transistors, which are interesting for neuromorphic computing.
-In particular, I worked on a thermoydnamic model that aimed to understand the memristive behavior of these sytems.
-I also used some quantum mechanical modeling to understand the underyling symmetry breaks.
+I'm in the final stages of my PhD in Physics, which I pursued at Dresden University of Technology (Germany) and partly Stanford University (US).

+My PhD studies focus on a certain type of carbon-based transistors, so-called organic electrochemical transistors, which are interesting for neuromorphic computing and brain-machine interfacing.
+In particular, I worked on a thermodynamic model to understand the memristive behavior of these systems, which I supplemented by quantum mechanical methods.
+I also work on a tensor and Markov model that allows me to simulate the semiconductor in a coarse-grained fashion, both in and out of equilibrium.

+I also hold a second Master's degree in Economics from FU Hagen, where I learned to appreciate the astonishing resemblance between models in finance and physics.
+I completed my final thesis at the chair of investment theory and business valuation.

-I'm a very curious mind and think about a broad range of subjects, but it most often converges to some mixture of thermodynamics, information theory, and artificial, concious, intelligence.
-I'm generally interested in non-reductionist models and complex systems theory.
+I'm a curious mind and think about a broad range of subjects, but it most often converges to some mixture of thermodynamics, information theory, and artificial, conscious intelligence.
+This also connects to my general interest in non-reductionist world models and complex systems theory.